 IBG Beteiligungsgesellschaft Sachsen-Anhalt is a venture capital firm based in Magdeburg, Germany, that invests in technology-oriented companies in Saxony-Anhalt and, to a lesser extent, in Germany and Denmark.
 It targets seed to growth-stage opportunities across sectors including computer software, industrials, energy and environmental technology, telecommunications, healthcare and biotechnology, chemical materials, renewable energies, and medical engineering.
 The firm generally takes minority stakes up to about 24.9 percent and often acts as a co-investor, with typical investments up to around €10 million and an intended holding period of five to seven years.
 The focus is on technology-driven ventures in the region, aiming to support growth through strategic value and networks.

-Project A Ventures is a Berlin-based early-stage venture capital firm founded in 2012 that provides both capital and hands-on operational support to technology startups across Europe, focusing on seed and Series A rounds and a broad range of tech sectors including software, fintech, e-commerce, digital health, and related fields; the firm leverages a network of more than 100 experts in software engineering, business intelligence, marketing and recruiting to help portfolio companies scale, and has backed notable startups such as Trade Republic, sennder, KRY, Catawiki, WorldRemit, Spryker and Voi.
+Project A Ventures is a Berlin-based early-stage venture capital firm that combines capital with hands-on operational support for technology startups across Europe.
+It backs seed and Series A rounds in information technology, consumer and business products, fintech, digital health, e-commerce, and related sectors, leveraging a team of specialists in software engineering, data, marketing, and recruiting to help portfolio companies scale.
+The firm is known for a broad portfolio that includes Trade Republic, sennder, KRY, Catawiki, WorldRemit, Spryker, and Voi.
+In addition to funding, it provides extensive operational services and occasionally venture-studio resources to validate ideas and accelerate growth for promising European ventures.

 eCAPITAL entrepreneurial Partners is a Germany-based venture capital and private equity firm founded in 1999.
 It invests its own funds across seed, early, and growth stages in deep-tech and sustainability-focused companies, including software, cybersecurity, IoT, new materials, and cleantech.
 The firm targets opportunities in Germany, Austria and Switzerland, with a focus on small and mid-sized enterprises and a track record of supporting portfolio companies with strategic guidance and access to an international network of entrepreneurs, scientists, investors and founders.
 Investments typically seek minority stakes and involve collaboration with co-investors, aiming for exits via IPO or trade sale.
 Based in Münster with a regional presence, the firm emphasizes long-term partnerships and value creation through technology-enabled growth.